 You like it hot.
 Really hot.
-But how do you successfully grow super hot peppers in your garden or home?
+But do you know how to successfully grow super hot peppers in your garden or home?

 As a member of the nightshade family, super hot peppers have some specific requirements that seem counter-intuitive when you’ve grown other fruits and vegetables in the past.

-Here’s our guide to helping you successfully grow super hot peppers from seed to harvest.
+Here’s our ultimate guide to growing hot peppers to help you successfully grow hot peppers from seed to harvest.

-You can jump to any section of this guide by clicking links
+You can jump to any section of this guide by clicking these links

 Germinating Super Hot Pepper Seeds